 The next part of this post will probably be the part where I jump over to when I get the first package or something.

 The Part Where I Was Supposed to Jump Over to the First Package or Something But Didn’t

 My piggy bank was dealt a crippling blow when I gave away my $75.
-I was planning on spending the next couple months to recover all of it, but something urgent happened.
+I was planning on spending the next couple of months to recover all of it, but something urgent happened.

 So the problem started when I was using my “unlimited” data.
 Which, contrary to literally everything I’ve heard about my dad’s data plan, is not actually unlimited.
 There was a 2 gig limit.
-Long-story short, I screwed myself.
+Long-story-short, I screwed myself.